Guava (Psidium guajava L.) is one of the important commercialfruitsgrown in our country. It is a very popular and hardy fruit.

 Guava Weevil

-Caterpillar bores in the fruit feed the pulp and seeds, causing petrification and prematurity of the fruits.
+Caterpillar bores in the fruit feed the pulp and seeds, causing petrification and premature of the fruits.
 Deposition of larval excreta in the fruits causes fermentation.

 Control: Spraying of malathion 50 EC 0.1% in two rounds, once at the time of flower formation and next at fruit set, to collect and destroy the damaged fruits of the plants.